matweldon/blogdown_source/content/about.md

 ### Website details

 Some of the blog posts on this site are republished from a previous Wordpress site.
+Because the date of original publishing has been lost, they are published under the date when they were transferred to the archive -- 3 September, 2021 -- which is not the date when they were published on this site.

 The website is made using the [**blogdown**](https://github.com/rstudio/blogdown) package.
 The theme was forked from [@jrutheiser/hugo-lithium-theme](https://github.com/jrutheiser/hugo-lithium-theme) and modified by [Yihui Xie](https://github.com/yihui/hugo-lithium).